“I hate reading books.”

 One of the most lovable and unforgettable (and surprising) books I’ve ever read, this slim novel from Sweden’s most beloved blogger-turned-author will keep you chuckling when you’re not softly crying.

-Ove is a cranky curmudgeon whom the neighbors steer clear of and for good reason: he’s bitter, angry, and wants everything done his way.
+A Man Called Ove is the story of a man, cranky and curmudgeonly, whom the neighbors steer clear of and for good reason: he’s bitter, angry, and wants everything done his way.
 But when some new neighbors arrive (flattening Ove’s mailbox with their UHaul), chaos, transformations, and new beginnings begin to sprout.

 This book will tug at your heart strings, but not in a corny, cheesy way.
 You’ll never look the same way at your grouchy grandfather/neighbor/uncle again.
 A Man Called Ove is a wonderful novel for those people who think they hate reading.

-BTW, both movies are very good – the OG from Sweden, and the newer version with Tom Hanks.
+BTW, both movies are very good — the OG from Sweden and the revamped version with Tom Hanks.

 6. A Fine and Pleasant Misery